sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/JobsApi.md

 ## getJobsPaged

-> PageJob getJobsPaged(projectId, page, size, sort, optFields)
+> PagedModelJob getJobsPaged(projectId, page, size, sort, optFields)

 Get Page of jobs with information such as current state and progress (if available).